 5 Great Gifts for Gardeners

 1. Quality pruner, or snips, with a belt case.
 The belt case is vital.
 Once you get into the habit of wearing the case you will never leave your pruners lying somewhere in the garden, only to be found next spring.
 You will never leave them in a back garden while you are now in the front looking to tame an unruly rose.
-The professional, who visits upwards if five sites a day, can not afford to leave his snips at the previous workksite.
+The professional, who visits upwards if five sites a day, can not afford to leave his snips at the previous worksite.
 They will always be at hand. ( neither my son or I recommend anvil pruners.
 These have only one blade and a plastic surface on the bottom arm.
 I bought a set years ago and I believe the label said the these would be the last pruners I’d ever need to buy.
-Last one of this kind, certainly!).
-If you have a lefty gardener on your list look for real left handed snips with the blades reversed (Pygar Inc Felco F-9 Classic Pruner for Left Handers).
+(Last one of this kind, certainly!).
+If you have a lefty gardener on your list look for real left handed snips with the blades reversed (Pygar Inc Felco F-10 Classic Pruner , Felco Leather Holster with clip).

 Nisaku Japanese Hori Hori Garden Landscaping Digging Tool with Stainless Steel Blade and Sheath